rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

   await Promise.all(allTx.map((tx) => tx.wait()));
   console.log(
-    "Added 8 gem resources.
+    "Added 8 gem assets.
 2 Types of gems with full, left, mid and right versions."
   );

   // 9, 10 and 11 are the slot part ids for the gems, defined on the base.
-  // e.g. Any resource on gem, which sets its equippableRefId to equippableRefIdLeftGem
+  // e.g. Any asset on gem, which sets its equippableRefId to equippableRefIdLeftGem
   //      will be considered a valid equip into any kanaria on slot 9 (left gem). console.log("Setting valid parent reference IDs");
   allTx = [